Skip to main content

 Simultaneously, the vehicle will slow until the driver does place both hands on the wheel.
 The automaker said the automated system is not perfect.
 They require driver assistance to make the technology better.

-This particular Tesla’s windshield hit the truck trailer during the collision, killing the driver and former Navy Seal Joshua D. Brown, age 40, of Canton, Ohio.
+This particular Tesla’s windshield hit the truck trailer during the collision, killing the driver and former Navy SEAL Joshua D. Brown, age 40, of Canton, Ohio.
 God rest his soul.
 Hooyah!

 Sources: